October 4, 2023

 .
 For example:

-In order to only run the calculations on calculate()
+To only run the calculations on calculate()

 we have to ensure that no processing is run when we add()